MedCath Corp.

 MedCath Corporation was an American cardiac health care company, publicly traded on the NASDAQ.
-The company was founded in 1988 as MedCath Partners, a for-profit corporation which offered cath lab, nuclear cardiology, and sleep medicine services.
+The company was founded in 1988 as MedCath Partners, a for-profit corporation that offered cath lab, nuclear cardiology, and sleep medicine services.
 By 1998, the firm was known as Medcath, Inc. In 1994, the company began opening and operating acute care cardiac hospitals.
+Following passage of ObamaCare, which banned new physician-owned hospitals, MedCath sold its health care assets through a series of divestitures, liquidated, dissolved and distributed net proceeds to its shareholders.

 In the early months of 2005, MedCath significantly shifted its corporate strategy.
 Instead of building cardiac hospitals and seeking physicians to invest in them, MedCath began partnering with existing hospitals or health care systems to expand existing cardiac care units or build new cardiac care units in existing hospitals.
 The strategy proved highly popular with stockholders, and the company stock price rose to $31.80 in September 2006 from a low of $14 a share in May 2006.
 Industry observers credited the shift in strategy to the company's chief executive officer, O. Edwin French, who took over leadership of MedCath in February 2006 (he'd previously been president of the acute care hospital division of Universal Health Services).
 French hired Phil Mazzuca (formerly with Iasis Healthcare) as chief operating officer.
+Art Parker, MedCath's Chief Financial Officer, replaced French as Chief Executive Officer following French's retirement in September 2011.

+On March 1, 2010, MedCath announced that it would consider strategic options, including a possible sale of the company, or the sale of individual hospitals and assets.
+MedCath said its board had formed a strategic options committee of independent directors to consider alternatives.
+MedCath's decision to consider strategic options was driven by passing of federal health care legislation that included a ban on new physician-owned hospitals.

+On October 4, 2010, MedCath announced it completed the sales involving its interest in two hospitals, Arizona Heart Hospital and Avera Heart Hospital of South Dakota.
+Arizona Heart Hospital was sold to Vanguard Health Systems for approximately $32.0 million.
+MedCath sold its one-third interest in Avera Heart Hospital of South Dakota for $20.0 million.

+On November 2, 2010, MedCath announced it completed the sale of Heart Hospital of Austin to St. David's Healthcare Partnership, L.P. for approximately $83.8 million.